LimpanGH/ShouldAISign/README.md

 - Login: Authenticate users and retrieve a JWT.
 - User Operations: Create, delete, and retrieve users.
-- Task Operations: Assign and retrieve tasks for users, delete tasks.
+- EULA Operations: Create, delete, retrieve and assign EULAS for users.
+- AI Interaction: Send user queries to the OpenAI API and retrieve generated responses, store question and response in mongoDB.

 Sample Queries